mikosik/test-injector/README.md

 Injects your tests using guice and mockito.

+__Note: This is abandoned project created long time ago.
+There are better, actively supported projects nowadays that provide similar functionality.__

 test-injector relieves you from specyfing most of set-up code in your junit tests.
 Let's learn it using simple example.